ztlaistn/MegaMindz/README.md

 # Team MegaMindz
 # Meet N Greet
-Meet N Greet will be a gamified conferencing app.
-This will be web based since the primary focus is for users to join on their computers.
+The pandemic has changed how people meet and talk to each other.
+Schools, jobs, and organizations had moved online and group calls became the new norm.
+Now, many people are seeing the benefits of virtual meetings- it can be more accessible, productive, and allows flexible work environments!
+However, other apps only allow only one user to talk at a time.

-We will fill in the niche that zoom lacks- allow users to meet others organically, and allow multiple conversations to occur.
-Zoom is the primary video conferencing app, but a main drawback is that only one user can talk at a time.
-Our app will allow users to navigate to other users in the room and have group or one on one conversations at the same time.
+Meet N Greet is a conferencing app that allows people to meet others and network online in a unique way.
+Attendees can explore the room and have group or one-on-one conversations at the same time.
+It aims to be useful for a conference, networking event, or education based setting.

-We will likely cater this to a conference or education based setting.
+It is a unique way for people to network online and aims to help facilitate meeting and connection!

 ## Getting Started
 - Download the app